 Scotland in the winter can be an adventure for those who enjoy wintry landscapes and off-the-beaten-path experiences.
-If you want to come to Scotland next winter, or are yet to be convinced, read on to see fun things to do and what to see in Scotland in the winter months.
+Read on if you want to tour Scotland in winter, or are curious but want to be convinced.
+You'll discover fun things to do and find out what to see in Scotland over the winter months.

 To help you plan what to do and when to come in the winter months in Scotland, we’ve put together a handy guide for you